ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ```
     {: pre}

 3. Obtain an OAuth token and execute one of the API calls seen in the `billing org-usage` command.
+Note that some APIs use the UAA Token while others may use an IAM Token as bearer authorization.
     ```sh
     export IAM_TOKEN=`ibmcloud iam oauth-tokens | head -n 1 | awk ' {print $4} '`
+    ```
+    {: pre}

+    ```sh
     export UAA_TOKEN=`ibmcloud iam oauth-tokens | tail -n 1 | awk ' {print $4} '`
     ```
     {: pre}